NTT Docomo: Research and development

-In October 2007, the prototype Wellness mobile phone of Japan's NTT Docomo Inc. and Mitsubishi Electric Corp. was launched at CEATEC.
-It checks health with a motion sensor that detects body movement and measures calories, and includes a breathalyzer.
+In October 2007, Docomo and Mitsubishi Electric showcased a prototype mobile phone at the CEATEC trade show.
+The phone checked health by tracking body movement and measuring calories, and included a breath analyzer.
 On January 24, 2008, NTT Docomo announced a partnership with Google, which allowed all models after the FOMA904i models to view YouTube videos.
+In 2008, NTT Docomo became a founding member of the Symbian Foundation.

-In May 2017, NTT Docomo launched 5G trial networks at Aomi, Odaiba (Tokyo Waterfront City) and the area around Tokyo Skytree.
-NTT Docomo commercially launched its 5G network on March 25, 2020, the first Japanese operator to do so, and making Japan among the first countries in the world to launch 5G.
+In May 2017, Docomo launched 5G trial networks at Aomi, Odaiba (Tokyo Waterfront City) and the area around Tokyo Skytree.
+It commercially launched its 5G network on March 25, 2020, making it the first Japanese operator to do so, and making Japan among the first country in the world to launch 5G.

-NTT Docomo was a founding member of the Symbian Foundation.

-In August 2021, NTT DOCOMO and Airbus demonstrated a solar-powered Zephyr High Altitude Platform Station (HAPS) for wireless connectivity to evaluate the application of HAPS for use in 5G evolution and 6G usage.
-The trial took place in the United States over 18 days conducting flights in the stratosphere and transmitting data at various speeds up to a distance of 140km.
-If the communications system is considered feasible, then NTT DOCOMO and Airbus would be able to provide communication services to remote islands, mountainous areas, and to remote sea lanes.
+In August 2021, Docomo and Airbus demonstrated a solar-powered Zephyr High Altitude Platform Station (HAPS) for use with 5G and 6G technology.
+The trial took place in the United States over 18 days, and involved flying in the stratosphere and transmitting data at various speeds up to a distance of 140 km.
+If successful, then Docomo and Airbus would be able to provide communication services to remote islands, mountainous areas, and to remote sea lanes.